The idea of talking to kids about climate change can be incredibly daunting.

 How to we prepare them for the unknown?

-Whether or not we talk about climate change with our kids and how we might go about it will very much depend on our parent style, our own beliefs and our child’s developmental stage.
+How we talk to our kids about climate change will depend on our parenting style, our own beliefs and our child’s developmental stage and personality.

 I’ve come to my own conclusions based on my learning around child brain development.